 Wind Farm Fryslân will have a unique form.
-The wind turbines will be arranged in a cluster on the IJsselmeer in the form of a hexagon.
-This arrangement ensures that the wind turbines limit the disruption to the view as much as possible.
-The distance between the wind turbines is 600 metres.
+The wind turbines will be arranged in the form of a hexagon.
+This arrangement will ensure that the wind turbines disrupt the view as little as possible.
+The distance between the wind turbines is approximately 600 metres.

 The wind turbines of Wind Farm Fryslân are 180 metres tall.
-By comparison: the Achmea tower in Leeuwarden is 115 metres tall.
-Behind the scenes we are hard at work in the factories building the wind turbines.
-This includes the foundations, the towers, the rotors (the rotating component) and the blades.
-Bijlsma Constructies based in the Frisian town of Winsum is making the so-called ‘internal platforms’.
+As a comparison: the Achmea tower in Leeuwarden is 115 metres tall.
+Factories in places as diverse as Friesland, Poland, Germany, Vietnam, Portugal and Morocco have manufactured parts of the wind turbines.
+These include the internal and external platforms, the foundations, the towers, the rotors (rotating part of the generator) and the blades.

-The strong winds on the IJsselmeer will cause the rotor blades of the wind turbine to turn.
+The strong winds on the IJsselmeer will cause the rotor blades of the wind turbines to turn.
 Behind the rotor blades is the generator.
-This is operated by the rotating movement of the rotor blades, which in turn generates the green energy.
+This is put into motion by the rotating movement of the rotor blades, which in turn generates the wind energy.

-The energy that is generated goes via the power cable through the foundation of the wind turbine, underneath the bottom of the IJsselmeer to the transformer station at Breezanddijk.
-There, the energy generated by the wind turbines is converted into electricity that is suitable for the high-voltage grid.
-The electricity enters the grid via two high-voltage cables.
+The generated energy is transported, via a power cable, through the foundation of the wind turbine, underneath the bottom of the IJsselmeer to the transformer station at Breezanddijk.
+There, the electricity of the wind turbines is converted into high voltage for the electricity grid in Friesland.
+The electricity enters the Friesland electricity grid via two high-voltage cables.

-In order to bring the generated energy from the wind turbines to the user we lay power cables.
+In order to bring the generated energy from the wind turbines to the users, we lay power cables on land and in the IJsselmeer.
 The power cables run from the wind turbines in the IJsselmeer to the transformer station in Breezanddijk.
-From the transformer station, the power goes via cables to the high-voltage grid of TenneT at Bolsward.
+The power will run from the transformer station via cables in the Afsluitdijk and along the A7 to the TenneT high-voltage grid at Oudehaske.